1. i.d.e.a. Museum Reopening

 The new health and safety practices include:

-A. In accordance with the Fourth Proclamation, properly worn face coverings are required in Mesa except for children under 6.
+A. In accordance with the Mayor’s Statement March 25, 2021, properly worn face coverings are required in City of Mesa buildings except for children under 6.
 Face coverings are recommended for children under 6, except for 2 and under.

 B. A properly worn face covering covers the mouth and nose in compliance with the CDC’s guidance on wearing face coverings.